Boeing strike pushes supplier Spirit AeroSystems to plan worker furloughs

 by · The Seattle Times

-Spirit AeroSystems will start furloughing workers later this month in response to the continuing strike at Boeing, the aerostructure supplier’s biggest customer.
+Spirit AeroSystems will start furloughing workers this month in response to the continuing strike at Boeing, the aerostructure supplier’s biggest customer.

 Spirit will implement a 21-day furlough for about 700 workers supporting Boeing’s 777 and 767 jetliner programs beginning Oct.
-28, Spirit spokesman Joe Buccino said.
+28, Spirit spokesperson Joe Buccino said.
 If the strike at Boeing, soon to enter its sixth week, continues past November, Spirit will need to extend unpaid leave and begin layoffs, he said.

 Related More on Boeing and Aerospace